init4/gigabyte-z390-ud-thunderbolt-hackintosh/AppleRAID-rebuild.md

 starscream[/scratch/tmp/current]
 ```

-MacOS RAID is a nice little underappreciated feature.
-While its not as good as a full-blown zfs, it's been really solid for me.
+AppleRAID is a nice little underappreciated feature.
+While its not as good as a full-blown zfs, it's been really solid for me in more than a decade of use.
 Hopefully this info has been useful for you! 🍺🍺